LiFePO₄ battery bank

 Five-year warranty

 Every eTRU carries a five-year warranty against electrical defects, within specification.
 Road accidents and similar external events are excluded.
-Service is delivered nationwide across South Africa by Elmech engineers, supported by the workshop in Mossel Bay where every unit is built.
+Service is delivered nationwide across South Africa by Elmech engineers, supported by the workshop in George where every unit is built.

 Frequently asked